SW-Social Work Courses

 This course introduces the techniques of professional writing for social work practitioners.
 The course is designed to enhance professional and academic writing skills.
 Students will study how to craft narratives for funding applications, case records, and advocacy materials.
 Students will be introduced to the APA style.
 Additionally, students will complete a technology module focusing on information technology skills such as word processing, using presentation software, and communication skills with digital and social media.
 This is a writing intensive course.

 SW 203.
 Social Welfare History.
 3 Hours.

 This course provides an opportunity to review the history of U.S. social welfare and its relationship and impact on current social work practice.
 Additionally, the course explores, within a social justice context, the historical impact of social welfare policies on the well-being of individuals, especially vulnerable populations, and communities.

 SW 207.
 Racism, Sexism and Other Isms.
 3 Hours.

 SW 208.
 Disaster Preparedness.
 3 Hours.

 This course uses a multi-disciplinary perspective on aspects of domestic disaster preparedness and response for natural and man-made disasters.
 This course provides review of current recommendations on disaster preparedness, local, state and federal response networks and organizations, and psychosocial aspects of response including sheltering, crisis intervention and psychological first aid.
 This course does not cover international issues.

 SW 222.
 Social Work Values.
 3 Hours.

-This course offers an introduction to the helping profession of social work with service learning opportunities in local social service agencies.
-A didactic classroom and service learning lab that integrates field observation with self-awareness related values, professionalism and ethical practice.
-At the successful conclusion of this course, students may apply for social work major status.
-(SL).
+This course offers an introduction to the helping profession of social work with service learning and simulation opportunities in local social service agencies.
+The service learning lab integrates field observation with self-awareness related values, professionalism and ethical practice (SL).